bruienne/bsdpy/BSDPy.md

 ---------------------

-The BSDPy service provides the same NetInstall feature set provided by Apple's OS X Server application, which depending on the OS X version is either called "NetBoot" or "NetInstall".
+The BSDPy service provides the same NetInstall feature set provided by Apple's OS X Server, which depending on the OS X version is either called "NetBoot" or "NetInstall".
 Management tools like DeployStudio and JAMF Casper which rely on a NetInstall-style image to launch an imaging client that writes a disk image to a local HD or SSD and performs post-imaging configuration are fully compatible with BSDPy.
 NetInstall-style images created by Apple's System Image Utility or any other tools that create a NetInstall-style NBI are also fully compatible.
-BSDPy does not currently support the less frequently used diskless NetBoot mode which relies on a shadow disk image to be mounted from the NetBoot server.
+BSDPy does not currently support the less frequently used diskless NetBoot mode which relies on a shadow disk image to be mounted from an AFP share.
+Shadowing using a RAM disk or local storage is fully supported.

 Configuration
 -------------

-To function, BSDPy needs to be told about a valid network interface to listen on, the boot image network protocol to use and the boot image root path on the host.
+To function, BSDPy needs to be given a valid network interface to listen on, the boot image network protocol to use and the boot image root path on the host.
 By default it uses **"eth0"**, **"HTTP"** and **"/nbi"** for these settings.
 Configuration of BSDPy is mainly done through environment variables due to its Docker-leaning deployment preference.
 A few basic items like aforementioned required network interface, boot image protocol and NBI root path can also be set using command line flags.
 The complete set of configuration items is as follows, with defaults in square brackets: